Truth and Sincerity: Building Authentic Foundations

 Our Masjid: A Beacon of Hope

-Brothers and sisters, I became Muslim over 20 years ago right here in Erie—well, across the street at our old masjid.
-Right after 9/11 I hated Muslims.
-I was already in the Army at that time and thought my mission was to kill Muslims for what happened.
-But the guidance of Allah is truly a blessing.
-It clicked in me that there are almost 2 billion Muslims in the world and the media must be wrong.
-Then through reading the Truth stood out clear.
-After just a short time reading I knew I had to be Muslim.
+Brothers and sisters, I became Muslim over 20 years ago right here in Erie—at our old masjid across the street.
+Right after 9/11, I hated Muslims.
+I was in the Army and thought my mission was to kill Muslims.
+But Allah's guidance is a blessing.
+I realized almost 2 billion Muslims exist and the media must be wrong.
+Through reading, the Truth stood out clear.
+After a short time I knew I had to be Muslim.

-So what did I do?
-I went online and searched for a local masjid, then found only one, the Erie Masjid.
-I came here and met other Muslims, even if we were just a few, and started my journey.
+I searched online for a local masjid, found the Erie Masjid, came here, met other Muslims—even if just a few—and started my journey.

-So what happens in all the areas without a masjid to be their beacon of light?
+What happens in areas without a masjid to be their beacon of light?

-It is upon us to establish those beacons of light!
+It is upon us to establish those beacons!
 Aisha (ra) narrated:

 [Hadith,'Abu Dawud, Tirmidhi, Ahmad, Bayhaqi',"The Messenger of Allah ﷺ commanded that mosques be established in every neighborhood, and that they be kept clean and given a pleasant fragrance."]

-But this requires sacrifice from all of us.
-This is not just about having a prayer space.
-It's about establishing a center of authentic Islamic learning that will serve generations to come.
+This requires sacrifice from all of us—not just a prayer space, but a center of authentic Islamic learning serving generations.

 The Prophet ﷺ said: